obinnaokechukwu/introduction-to-ai-engineering/chapters/10-advanced-prompting-strategies.md

 -   Implement **Self-Consistency** to improve the reliability of AI-generated answers.
 -   Use **Tree-of-Thought (ToT)** prompting to explore multiple reasoning paths for complex problems.
 -   Apply the **ReAct (Reasoning and Acting)** pattern to build agents that can dynamically gather information.
--   Design **Constitutional AI** prompts to create safer, more aligned, and ethical AI responses.
 -   Build sophisticated **Prompt Chains** that break down a complex task into a sequence of specialized prompts.

 ## The Limits of Simple Prompts